2023 Best Business Bachelor's Degree Schools in Massachusetts

 If you are interested in distance education, Assumption is an excellent choice, since the school is online.

-Full-time students from Massachusetts pay an average of $15,698 in tuition and fees if they choose to attend UMass Lowell.
+Students from Massachusetts who attend UMass Lowell full time pay an average of $15,698 in tuition and fees.
 Those students who come from outside the state pay an average of $33,624.
 Bachelor’s Degree recipients from UMass Lowell accumulate an average of $26,907 in student debt by the time they complete their degree.

-Gordon College came in at #22 in this year’s edition of the ranking.
+Clark University came in at #23 in this year’s edition of the ranking.

-The average tuition and fees at Clark is $50,302.
-In-state students do not receive a discount, however you may be able to reduce your price if you receive financial aid.
-Bachelor’s Degree recipients from Clark accumulate an average of $23,614 in student debt by the time they complete their degree.
+If you want to attend Simmons, expect to pay an average of $43,062 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
+Bachelor’s Degree recipients from Simmons accumulate an average of $24,691 in student debt by the time they complete their degree.

-Since Clark is primarily an online school, it is an excellent choice for undergraduate students who need more flexibility than what is offered at some other schools.
+Since Simmons is primarily an online school, it is an excellent choice for undergraduate students who need more flexibility than what is offered at some other schools.

 If you are interested in distance education, be sure to check with the school since Merrimack does offer online classes for certain majors.
-During the 2019-2020 year, about 74% of the undergraduates at the school took at least one online course.
+In 2019-2020 about 74% of the undergraduate students at the school chose to take one or more online courses.

 Notes and References